top of page

 Composer

-While in Hamburg, Handel successfully produced two operas in 1705 and also worked as a violinist in the opera orchestra.
-Unfortunately the theater was experiencing difficulties and he traveled to Italy in 1706 to try his luck there.Handel traveled extensively throughout Italy building his reputation as a composer and keyboard virtuoso.
+While in Hamburg, Handel successfully produced two operas in 1705.
+He also worked as a violinist in the opera orchestra.
+Unfortunately, the theater experience difficulties and he left for Italy in 1706 to try his luck there, where he traveled extensively and built a reputation as a composer and keyboard virtuoso.
 He produced the opera Rodrigo at Florence in 1706 and Agrippina at Venice in 1709.
-Shortly thereafter he accepted the post of Kappelmeister at the court at Hanover, influenced by his friend Agostino Steffani.
-After obtaining a leave from the court, he arrived in London in December 1710 where he wrote the Italian opera Rinaldo in 15 days, which was well received.
-Due to its success, Handel was granted a second leave from Hanover.
-During this period he composed, by the order of Queen Anne, his
+Shortly thereafter he accepted the post of Kappelmeister at the court at Hanover.
+After obtaining a leave from the court, he arrived in London in December 1710, where he wrote the Italian opera Rinaldo in 15 days.
+With its success he was granted a second leave from Hanover, during which he composed, by the order of Queen Anne, his Te Deum to celebrate the signing of the Treaty of Utrecht.

 Handel stayed in England in the household of Lord Burlington until the sudden death of Queen Anne in August 1714, and George, Elector of Hanover, was crowned George I. Handel regained favor with the crown with the success of Amadigi and was invited to accompany the king on a visit to Hanover in July 1716.
 During this period, Handel became a naturalized British subject and changed his name to George Frideric Handel.